CONSTITUTION AND COMPETITION RULES

 17. Format of the League

-a) The formation of Divisions in the League to be governed by the number of Teams entering, the max number of Teams in any one Division shall be 12.
+a) The formation of Divisions in the League to be governed by the number of Teams entering.

 b) That the normal method of promotion and relegation be as follows:

 A Team withdrawing from a Division will be deemed to be one of the Teams relegated from that Division and any application to rejoin the League would be in accordance with Rule 17c.
-If the Teams finish with equal points the better games average shall decide the higher Team.
+If the Teams finish with equal points their position shall be decided in order of Sets won, Matches won, Games won and Points won.

 c) That normally all the Teams entering the League commence in the lowest Division.